 What is an HR Letter?

-Earlier we spoke about HR letters.
+Earlier we spoke about documents that an employer has to send their employees from time to time.
 But what exactly are these letters?

 During an employee’s life cycle in any company, they interact with a department called ‘Human Resources’ very very often.
 Be it when the employee was offered the job, during the onboarding process, during a performance review, the list can go on and on!